kelomo2502/TDD/README.md

 # TDD Project

-> This project is intended to implement the the Test before Development principle in software Development.
-There are few functions written in this project using the TDD method.
+> This project is about implementing the Test Driven Development paradigm.
+Hence some failed tests have been written into this programme before the actual codes are added to make the test pass.

 ## Built With